Frequently Asked Questions

 For more information, call us at (910) 962-3229 or drop by our offices in the Fisher University Union, Ste.
 1049.

-Atlantis currently accepts submissions of prose (short fiction and nonfiction), poetry, visual art including photography, and images of three-dimensional art.
+Atlantis accepts submissions of prose (short fiction and nonfiction), poetry, visual art including photography, and images of three-dimensional art.
 Contributors must be currently enrolled students in any UNC school or Cape Fear Community College.

 All submissions are made online.
 Click on the Submit link.
 There you’ll find full instructions.